chenenaoui/ETL_kubernetes/README.md

+# Home Task - Data Engineer - 1

-# Project Overview
+## Project Overview

-This project encompasses a simple ETL (Extract, Transform, Load) pipeline and a Flask-based REST API.
-The ETL pipeline processes CSV files, loading data into a SQLite database.
-The API allows users to retrieve the most recently ingested data by returning the first 10 lines.
-The entire solution has been uploaded and deployed on Kubernetes for smooth scalability and efficient management.
+This project, developed by [Your Name], encompasses a sophisticated ETL (Extract, Transform, Load) pipeline and a Flask-based REST API.
+The ETL pipeline efficiently processes CSV files, loading the data into a SQLite database.
+The API allows users to access the most recently ingested data by retrieving the first 10 lines.
+The entire solution has been meticulously uploaded and deployed on Kubernetes, ensuring seamless scalability and efficient management.

 ---

-## A. Installation
+## Installation

 To run this project locally, follow these steps: